-Working with Drax, one of UK’s biggest electricity producers, our academics provide regular data analysis and narrative about the future of the energy sector in the UK, enabling the company to move towards more sustainable production.
+Working with Drax, one of UK’s biggest electricity producers, Dr Iain Staffell and a team of academics provide regular data analysis and narrative about the future of the energy sector in the UK, enabling the company to move towards more sustainable production.

 Specialists in energy consultancy

 Galvanic Energy, a consultancy operation led by our experienced innovators and academics at the College, provides specialist expertise on a range of aspects of the energy sector, in particular about emerging trends and how to capitalise on renewable and sustainable energy management.